Disable Windows Security interface

 History

-We continually monitor our guides, their impact and all other privacy options.
+We continually monitor our guides, their impact and other potential privacy options.
 We update our guides when new information becomes available.
 On every update, we publicly store who made the change, what has been changed, why the change was made and when the change was made.